No Way Up: Plot

-On a Vista Airlines flight from LAX to Los Cabos, the plane hits birds and crashes into the Pacific Ocean killing both pilots and several passengers.
-The remaining survivors - Ava (the daughter of a prominent politician) and her boyfriend Jed, Jed's friend Kyle, a young girl named Rosa traveling with her grandparents (her grandmother survived), Ava's personal bodyguard Brandon and flight attendant Danilo - find themselves trapped inside an air pocket at the rear of the fuselage as it sinks to a rock base underwater.
+During a Vista Airlines flight from LAX to Los Cabos, the plane hits birds and crashes into the Pacific Ocean, killing the flight crew and most of the passengers.
+The survivors - Ava (the daughter of a prominent politician) and her boyfriend Jed, Jed's friend Kyle, a young girl named Rosa traveling with her grandparents (her grandmother Mardy 'Nana' survived), Ava's personal bodyguard Brandon and flight attendant Danilo - find themselves trapped inside an air pocket at the rear of the fuselage as it sinks to a rock base underwater.

 At first, Brandon takes charge, telling the survivors they must stay put and await rescue.
 On his way to retrieve an oxygen tank from the front of the plane, a tiger shark attacks Brandon through an opening in the fuselage.
 He manages to escape back to where the survivors are waiting, but is quickly dragged back by the shark.

-Kyle's arm is severely injured in the crash, so Rosa's grandmother, Mardy 'Nana', a former army nurse, treats it in the aft galley with a makeshift splint.
+Kyle's arm is severely injured in the crash, so Nana, a former army nurse, treats it in the aft galley with a makeshift splint.
 Meanwhile, a rescue crew arrives by helicopter to search for the missing plane.
 The remaining survivors argue over what their next course of action should be, figuring they should do what Brandon would have done.
 Ava reasons they have three or four hours of air left before they run out, and Jed explains that eventually the fuselage will implode from the depth pressure.
 At that moment, the wreckage slides down the rock face, dragging them deeper into the ocean before coming to rest on the edge of a cliff leading into a dark abyss.

 The survivors decide to leave the aircraft and swim to the surface.
-Rosa explains that sharks are afraid of air bubbles, and they reason they can scare the sharks away with bubbles from their inflatable life vests and go in search of diving gear throughout the plane.
+Rosa explains that sharks are afraid of air bubbles, so they reason they can scare the sharks away with bubbles from their inflatable life vests and go in search of diving gear throughout the plane.
 Meanwhile, the rescue helicopter spots debris from the plane on the surface of the water.
 Two rescue divers are sent down to investigate the wreckage.
 They encounter the wrecked plane with the survivors, but are attacked by the shark as the survivors try to warn them about the shark's presence.
 One diver is dragged off by the shark, while the second goes missing.